dvillano2/z3_points/README.md

 <br><br>
 The function takes four arguments:
 <br>
-prime: the prime parameterizing the space
+**prime**: the prime parameterizing the space
 <br>
-m: the multiple of the prime that gives the size of the subset you're interested in.
+**m**: the multiple of the prime that gives the size of the subset you're interested in.
 So if prime=5 and you're interested in subsets of size 15, m=3.
 <br>
-threshold: the number of parallel planes on which you require the plane to be equidistributed.
+**threshold**: the number of parallel planes on which you require the plane to be equidistributed.
 So when threshold=6, the function will either return a set which is equidistrubted on at least 6 families of parallel planes, or None.
 <br>
-seed: the seed for the optimizer, optional, defaults to zero
+**seed**: the seed for the optimizer, optional, defaults to zero
 <br><br>
 Note that for most cases, the optimizer will not converge... the search space gets very big very fast.
 <br><br>